0nix/ggj21/twine/evidence_questioning.md

 Lieutenant Sessler leans forward, in what you guess is his attempt to be assertive rather than imposing.
 "I might not seem like it, gentlemen.
 But, I believe that the women of this State deserve all our protection.
 I believe that, while the original objective of this investigation is to determine whether or not Mister Hassel is a subversive agent with designs to usurp our democracy, securing the safety of Miss Leitzka has become a priority of ours that is compatible with our larger objectives."

 Sergeant Bayer widens his eyes, and looks towards the Lieutenant with a wry little smirk on his face.
-"And, how do you reach that conclusion, Sessler?"
+"And how do you reach that conclusion, Sessler?"
 He says, in a light, airy tone that just layers on the sarcasm.

 "Do you not see it?"
 Lieutenant Sessler chides as he slams finger on the piece of paper that you produced.
 "Does the behavior of this woman describe a person who enjoys the company of Albert Hassel?
 You might want to ask yourself that."